Life Insurance Company Ratings and Why They Matter Right Now

 This means, that although the life insurance industry went through dark days, their light never went out.
 Because they handled that crisis with grace and maintained their commitments, you can be confident that they will continue to do so into the future of unknowns.

 And if you want full transparency, you can see for yourself just how strong a company is, in real time!

-Insight #3 – Life Insurance Company Ratings Are A Window Into The Soul of the Company
+Insight #3 – Life Insurance Carrier Ratings Are A Window Into The Soul of the Company

 One of the ways the insurance commissioner monitors the fiscal fitness and solvency of an insurance company is through the third-party analysis of independent ratings agencies.

 The Big Three

 The “Big Three” credit ratings agencies assess the financial strength and solvency of both public and private companies, and assign a credit rating, based on the borrower’s ability to meet their financial commitments.
 This provides transparency to the public, allowing you and I to make safer and informed choices.

 S&P Global Ratings (Standard & poor’s), the largest of the top three rating agencies, started in 1860 by Henry Varnum Poor to assess the finances and operations of US railroad companies.
 In 1906, Standard Statistics Bureau began offering similar financial information about non-railroad companies, and in 1941, the two companies merged to become Standard & Poor’s.
 Now they offer investment-grade ratings of AAA down to BBB, and Non-investment grade ratings of BB down to D.